Epic Rap Battles of History: History

 Season 5 officially began on May 2, 2016, with the release of the first battle of the season, "George R. R. Martin vs. J. R. R. Tolkien".
 ERB released battles every other Monday as of the first half of Season 5.
 On July 12, 2016, "Alexander the Great vs. Ivan the Terrible" was released.
 This marked the midseason break.
 Ahlquist later confirmed they were planning to return mid to late October.
 Filming began for the second half of Season 5 on September 23.
 On October 26, Season 5 resumed with "Donald Trump vs. Hillary Clinton".
-The final episode of Season 5, "Nice Peter vs EpicLLOYD 2" was released on January 9, 2017, where Ahlquist and Shukoff battle against each other once again, as it is a sequel to the Season 1 finale.
+The final episode of Season 5, "Nice Peter vs. EpicLLOYD 2" was released on January 9, 2017, where Ahlquist and Shukoff battle against each other once again, as it is a sequel to the Season 1 finale.
 Following the fifth season, ERB went on an extended hiatus.

 In 2016, Epic Rap Battles of History was nominated for an Emmy Award in the newly initiated category Primetime Emmy Award for Outstanding Short Form Variety Series at the 68th Primetime Emmy Awards.

 In 2018, Shukoff announced there would be a sixth season during a performance at Anime Midwest.
 On November 30, 2018, a video was posted on the official ERB YouTube channel, confirming that Season 6 would premiere in 2019.
 A "bonus battle" between Elon Musk and Mark Zuckerberg was released on December 7, 2018.
 In December 2018, Ahlquist said that they had gone "fully independent" of their production company.

-On April 20, 2019, the Season 6 premiere ("Freddy Krueger vs Wolverine") was released.
-ERB once again went on hiatus in December, after "Thanos vs J. Robert Oppenheimer".
+On April 20, 2019, the Season 6 premiere ("Freddy Krueger vs. Wolverine") was released.
+ERB once again went on hiatus in December, after "Thanos vs. J. Robert Oppenheimer".

-After a 10 month hiatus, ERB returned, with their third election rap battle, "Donald Trump vs Joe Biden".
-On December 5, 2020, Ahlquist stated in a Behind The Scenes video for their next battle, "Harry Potter vs Luke Skywalker" (their second Lego-animated collaboration with Forrest Whaley), that as a result of the COVID-19 pandemic, ERB would be transitioning from Season 6 to Season 7 earlier than expected, rather than further postpone Season 6.
+After a 10 month hiatus, ERB returned, with their third election rap battle, "Donald Trump vs. Joe Biden".
+On December 5, 2020, Ahlquist stated in a Behind The Scenes video for their next battle, "Harry Potter vs. Luke Skywalker" (their second Lego-animated collaboration with Forrest Whaley), that as a result of the COVID-19 pandemic, ERB would be transitioning from Season 6 to Season 7 earlier than expected, rather than further postpone Season 6.
 Several planned battles and concepts would be holdovers from Season 6.

-On May 28, 2021, the ERB Twitter account announced a new episode to be released on June 14, featuring EpicLLOYD as legendary Viking hero Ragnar Lodbrok and NicePeter as English King Richard the Lionheart.
+On May 28, 2021, the ERB Twitter account announced a new episode to be released on June 14, featuring EpicLLOYD as legendary Viking hero Ragnar Lodbrok and Nice Peter as English King Richard the Lionheart.
 The episode was sponsored by the video game Rise of Kingdoms.